nyaengine/Nya-Engine/README.md

   <img width="100" alt="Nya Engine logo" src="assets/nyaengine_icon.jpg">
 </p>

+# This project is no longer in development

 # Nya Engine

 **Nya Engine** is a community-driven 2D game engine built with [LÖVE2D](https://love2d.org/), designed to be lightweight, easy to use, and *kawaii* 🌸.
 Nya Engine includes an integrated IDE, visual scripting, Lua coding, object and scene management, UI customization, and more — all to empower game developers to create amazing interactive 2D games quickly and easily.